mathewcst/site/docs/en/README.md

 ---

 ## Hello there!
-I'm Matheus Costa, I have {{ age }} years old and I'm a fullstack developer for {{ frontAge }} years now.
-I've stated my career with PHP at 2009, making full systems (at the time that was no such thing as frontend or backend in Brazil).
-Some years later I've started to love more and more working with frontend and the famous **Web 2.0**, the **tableless** and some time later for **AngularJS**.
+I'm Matheus Costa, I am {{ age }} years old and I'm a fullstack developer for {{ frontAge }} years now.
+I've stated my career with PHP at 2009, making whole systems (at the time that was no such thing as frontend or backend in Brazil).
+Some years later I've started to love more and more working with frontend and the famous **Web 2.0**, **tableless** and some time later for **AngularJS**.

 Nowdays I work as a freelancer developing products for companies.